Growth & Care

 Planting & Growing

 Bada Boom® Pink Begonia will grow to be about 10 inches tall at maturity, with a spread of 8 inches.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 6 inches apart.
 Its foliage tends to remain low and dense right to the ground.
-Although it's not a true annual, this plant can be expected to behave as an annual in our climate if left outdoors over the winter, usually needing replacement the following year.
-As such, gardeners should take into consideration that it will perform differently than it would in its native habitat.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 3 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
+You may want to keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is not particular as to soil pH, but grows best in rich soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This particular variety is an interspecific hybrid.
 It can be propagated by cuttings, however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.

 Bada Boom® Pink Begonia is a fine choice for the garden, but it is also a good selection for planting in outdoor containers and hanging baskets.
 It is often used as a 'filler' in the 'spiller-thriller-filler' container combination, providing a mass of flowers and foliage against which the thriller plants stand out.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.